RolandChristensen/developer-journal/_drafts/git.md

 ```

 1. `git fetch`
-1. `git reset --hard origin/dev`
+1. `git reset --hard origin/main`
 1. `git reflog` - to compare to the original

 # Git Source Control Practice Exercises
 Source control is essential for programming and Git combined with GitHub is a great solution.
-Below are common scenarios used regularly.
-Use this page as a quick reference for well used scenarios.

-Use this page as a quick reference for well used scenarios.
+Use this page as a quick reference for often used scenarios.

-Use this linked [repository](https://github.com/RolandChristensen/git-guided-examples) to practice these scenarios.
+Use this linked [repository](https://github.com/RolandChristensen/git-guided-examples) to practice these scenarios and more.
 The repo contains ***additional tutorial files*** going into more detail on source control topics.
-If you find yourself in trouble and can't figure out how to undo it, this repo is also a good place to reproduce the problem and learn to undo it in a safe place.
+If you find yourself in trouble and can't figure out how to undo a mistake, this repo is also a good place to reproduce the problem and learn to undo it in a safe place.

 This documents Git using the command line, but the skills outlined can be reproduced by other tools you use to interface with Git.
 I work on Windows professionally, so use Visual Studio Code or Visual Studio which have great extensions for Git.
 That said, I still go to the command line frequently.